meta-llama/llama-stack/docs/source/distributions/self_hosted_distro/podman-ai-lab.md

 - `LLAMA_STACK_PORT`: Port for the Llama Stack distribution server (default: `5001`)
 - `PODMAN_AI_LAB_URL`: URL of the Podman AI Lab server (default: `http://127.0.0.1:10434`)
-- `SAFETY_MODEL`: Safety model loaded into the Ollama server (default: `meta-llama/Llama-Guard-3-1B`)
+- `SAFETY_MODEL`: Safety model loaded into the Podman AI Lab server (default: `meta-llama/Llama-Guard-3-1B`)

 ## Setting up Podman AI Lab server

-Please check the [Podman AI Lab Documentation](https://github.com/containers/podman-desktop-extension-ai-lab) on how to install and run Ollama.
-After installing Ollama, you need to run `ollama serve` to start the server.
+Please check the [Podman AI Lab Documentation](https://github.com/containers/podman-desktop-extension-ai-lab) on how to install and run Podman AI Lab.

 If you are using Llama Stack Safety / Shield APIs, you will also need to pull and run the safety model.